wahyuazizi/hackaton-mental-health-fe/README.md

 ## Overview

-Hackaton-Mental-Health-Fe is a modern, React-based platform designed to accelerate the development of mental health web applications.
+Mindiri is a modern, React-based platform designed to accelerate the development of mental health web applications.
 It combines a fast, Vite-powered environment with a cohesive UI built on Tailwind CSS, supporting scalable and maintainable frontend architecture.

-**Why Hackaton-Mental-Health-Fe?**
+**Why Mindiri?**

 This project aims to deliver a robust, user-friendly mental health platform with features like assessments, AI-driven chat, and seamless navigation.
 The core features include: